Predicting the outputs of finite deep neural networks trained with noisy gradients

 Deep neural networks (DNNs) have been rapidly advancing the state-of-the-art in machine learning, yet a complete analytic theory remains elusive.
 Recently, several exact results were obtained in the highly over-parameterized regime ($N \rightarrow \infty$ where $N$ denotes the width or number of channels for fully connected networks (FCNs) and convolutional neural networks (CNNs), respectively) \citep{Daniely2016}.
 This facilitated the derivation of an exact correspondence with Gaussian Processes (GPs) known as the Neural Tangent Kernel (NTK) \citep{Jacot2018}.
 The latter holds when highly over-parameterized DNNs are trained by gradient flow, namely with vanishing learning rate and involving no stochasticity.

 The NTK result has provided the first example of a DNN to GP correspondence valid after end-to-end DNN training.
 This theoretical breakthrough allows one to think of DNNs as inference problems with underlying GPs \citep{Rasmussen2005}.
 For instance, it provides a quantitative description of the generalization properties \citep{Cohen2019,Rahaman2018} and training dynamics \citep{Jacot2018,Shira2019} of DNNs.
-Roughly speaking, highly over-parameterized DNNs generalize well because they have a strong implicit bias to simple functions, and train well because low-error solutions in weight space can be reached by making a small change to the random values of the weights at initialization.

-Despite its novelty and importance, the NTK correspondence suffers from a few shortcomings: (a) Its deterministic training is qualitatively different from the stochastic one used in practice, which may lead to poorer performance when combined with a small learning rate \citep{keskar2016}. (b) It under-performs, often by a large margin, convolutional neural networks (CNNs) trained with SGD \citep{Arora2019}. (c) Deriving explicit finite width corrections (FWCs) is challenging, as it requires solving a set of coupled ODEs \citep{Dyer2020Asymptotics, huang2019dynamics}.
+Despite its novelty and importance, the NTK correspondence suffers from a few shortcomings: (a) In the NTK parameterization, the weights of the network change only slightly from their initial random values, thus it is a form of "lazy learning" \cite{chizat2019lazy}, unlike finite DNNs which are typically in the \textit{feature learning} regime \cite{geiger2021landscape}. (b) The deterministic training of NTK is qualitatively different from the stochastic one used in practice. (c) NTK typically under-performs convolutional neural networks (CNNs) trained with stochastic gradient descent (SGD) \citep{Arora2019} on real world tasks such as image classification tasks. (d) Deriving explicit finite width corrections (FWCs) is challenging, as it requires solving a set of coupled ODEs \citep{Dyer2020Asymptotics, huang2019dynamics}.